-The New Housing Development Program provides affordable housing to keep homeownership opportunities in our communities.
+The Community Housing Development Program provides affordable housing to keep homeownership opportunities in our communities.

 We partner with private for-profit businesses and non-profit groups to plan, finance, and build good quality, affordable housing that is energy efficient and responds to local community needs.
 HomeWorks is also committed to providing long-term housing options that allow residents to build their personal assets through mutual or cooperative ownership.

 West CAP is a certified nonprofit Community Housing Development Organization (CHDO).
 We utilize a variety of financing and tax credit options to lower project costs and increase affordability.
 Over the past sixteen years we have developed, either through acquisition and renovation, or through new construction, over 310 units of housing in communities in western Wisconsin and one project in Iowa.

 On a typical project, CHDO coordinates the land purchase, assembles the development team and partners, arranges financing, serves as the general contractor, and stays with the project as asset and property manager (see the property management section of our website).